 The Caisse des Dépôts Group is currently structuring its sustainable policy on the basis of these common guidelines.
-A cross-functional working group commissioned by the Group Group SDG contributions in 2018 Executive Committee is responsible for implementing a process with the dual objective of optimising Caisse des Dépôts' contribution to the SDGs and systematically integrating the latter into business management.
+A cross-functional working group commissioned by the Group

+Executive Committee is responsible for implementing a process with the dual objective of optimising Caisse des Dépôts' contribution to the SDGs and systematically integrating the latter into business management.